ExpressApp/pybotx/docs/index.md

 Python 3.6+

-Pybotx use the following libraries:
+`pybotx` use the following libraries:

 * <a href="https://github.com/samuelcolvin/pydantic" target="_blank">Pydantic</a> for the data parts.
 * <a href="https://github.com/kennethreitz/requests" target="_blank">Requests</a> for making synchronous calls to BotX API.